CelestinBananas/ASTRON_APERTIF_DR1/docs/source/data_quality.rst

 Line data Quality
 #####################

 Line cubes are released for a beam if the continuum image passes validation; thus some of the line cubes may fail their validation.
-The line cubes are classified as “good”, “okay” or “bad” depending on the severity of the artefacts in the line data, as detailed in "Validation of processed data products: HI".
+The line cubes are classified as “good”, “okay” or “bad” depending on the severity of the artefacts in the line data, as detailed in ":ref:`Validation of processed data products: HI <HI>`".

 :numref:`dq_3` shows the distribution of noise for cubes 0, 1 and 2.
 All released cubes are shown, plus split separately into the good, okay, bad categories.
 The median noise over all released cubes is 1.62 mJy/bm.
 The median noise decreases slightly as the cubes increase in frequency; this is consistent with the RFI environment being worse at lower frequencies.
 As is to be expected, the median noise for good cubes is better than for the okay cubes, which are better than the bad cubes.
 The best achievable noise (5th percentile, cube 2, only good) is 1.32 mJy/beam.